adolfont/caes005-introduction-to-functional-programming/2022/projects/tic_tac_toe/README.md

 # TicTacToe

-This is a text-based implementation of the Tic-tac-toe game where the user plays against the computer, the chooses its move pseudorandomly.
+This is a text-based implementation of the Tic-tac-toe game where the user plays against the computer, that chooses its move using a pseudorandom number generator.

 To run it, just clone this repository

 ```
 $ git clone https://github.com/adolfont/caes005-introduction-to-functional-programming.git

 Cloning into 'caes005-introduction-to-functional-programming'...
 remote: Enumerating objects: 1150, done.
 remote: Counting objects: 100% (515/515), done.